Almost a year with no updates. I should have let it go two more days, just to make it a full year. :)

 If you have any information that I am missing, I would very much appreciate contributions.
-To get in contact with me, leave a comment on any Rockman 4MI-related video; I really do read them (unless they get spam filtered; if I don't respond, try again.)
-You can also Plus me on Google+; just make a post with +Rubilac in it.
+To get in contact with me, leave a comment on any Rockman 4MI-related video on my channel; I really do read them (unless they get spam filtered; if I don't respond, try again.)
+You can also leave a comment here on my channel page.
+For a long time I had instructions here on how to contact me through Google+; apparently, this never worked, so if you tried that and I never responded, try my channel page instead.

 If you wish to patch it yourself, the relevant links and directions are below.